Amsterdam to Istanbul by Bike Through 12 Countries

 ATM strategy: Withdraw reasonable amounts in each currency rather than changing cash.
 ATMs are available in all but the most rural areas.

 Bike shops: Excellent in Western Europe; adequate in capitals; sparse in rural Balkans.
 Carry essential spares for sections between major cities.
+I learned this the hard way when a derailleur hanger broke in rural Serbia.

 Food resupply: Daily shopping works throughout.
 Supermarkets exist in every town of significance.
-Rural areas may require planning—carry a day’s food when uncertain.
+Rural areas may require planning – carry a day’s food when uncertain.

 The Istanbul Arrival